grandzero/evm-bridge-canister/README.md

 Example contract has been added under contracts folder.

 Since project is created for ICP hackathon, it doesn't include some of the basic functionalities.
 After refactors and bug fixes, more flexible implementation will be added.
 Currently it calls one contract from each network but future architecture will allow users to provide their desired functions calls with desired datas using interfaces in solidity.

+Canister uses "eth_sendRawTransaction" method for sending transactions using rpc and "eth_call" for getting data from contracts.

 # ** Bugs and Refactor Notes **